cyberphor/knowledge-base/theory/data-science/artificial-intelligence/machine-learning/README.md

 A model is a representation of something in the real-world.
 An ML model has the ability to learn.

 ## Featurization
-Featurization includes ingesting, cleaning, and preprocessing data.
-It also includes feature encoding.
+Featurization includes data ingesting, data cleaning, data preprocessing, and feature engineering (e.g., feature encoding and feature binning).

 ### Feature Encoding
 Feature encoding is the process of representing an object as a list of numbers.
 Feature encoding includes decisions made about using properties like punctuation and capitalization to represent an object.